simmsb/Cpu_emulator/README.md

 A python version of the Little man computer

+Note: I no longer work on this and am now focusing on a design that is *actually* good [here](https://github.com/nitros12/some_instruction_set)

 # Description

 This language is very simple.
 It has support for arithmetic operations, moving data around, printing integers/ characters to stdout, jumping, conditional jumps and waiting for user input.